MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-02-10installing-mobile-foundation-server-with-ant-tasks-faqs.md

 > This blog will provide you quick and handy information on installing Mobile Foundation (MF) server components using ANT Tasks.

-> As a pre-requisite, you must have [installed the MF server](https://mobilefirstplatform.ibmcloud.com/blog/2020/01/21/ibm-mobile-foundation-server-installation-and-configuration/#mf-server-installation-using-installation-manager) using IBM Installation (IM) manager
+> As a pre-requisite, you must have [installed the MF server](https://mobilefirstplatform.ibmcloud.com/blog/2020/01/21/ibm-mobile-foundation-server-installation-and-configuration/#mf-server-installation-using-installation-manager) using IBM Installation (IM) manager.

 ### Why should I use the ANT tasks